GunFightingYeti/GunFightingYeti.github.io/Assignment8/liri_node_app/README.md

 # Liri.js

+## Here's how the program works
-### This program is similar to Apple's Siri but it is limited to command line searches for Songs, Movies and Concerts.
+### This program takes inspiration from Apple's Siri but is limited to command line searches for Songs, Movies and Concerts.

 Image
 ![alt text](./images/liri.png "Liri.js")